vlstill/tedi/memory-models.md

 \noindent Reachable `r1 == 0`?
 \begin{caption}
 This code demonstates behavior prohibited by TSO but allowed by PSO.
-In this case, the second thread waits for a guard `g` to be set and then attepts to read `x`.
+In this case, the second thread waits for a guard `g` to be set and then attempts to read `x`.
 However, under PSO, writes to `x` and `g` can be reordered, resulting in action `d` reading from the initial value of `x`.
-Note that there is control flow dependency between `c` and `d`.
+Please note that there is control flow dependency between `c` and `d` and therefore they cannot be executed in inverted order.
 \end{caption}
 \label{fig:pso}
 \end{figure}